sei-curiosity/hw-week08day02-03-lifecycle-events-axios/README.md

 - It should have the possiblity of adding topText and bottomText to the random image that gets displayed from the api.

 ### On Completion
-- Send a pull request using "Solution for Week08Day03"
+- Send a pull request with commit message "Solution for Week08Day03"

 # Total time for both HWs: 2 Days